-- 2-53 (1) When a person makes an application under this division, the Executive Director may - (a) disclose the fact that the application has been made and the status of the application, and - (b) at the request of a governing body, provide to the governing body copies of all or part of the contents of the application and related material. - (2) For the purpose of subrule (1) (a), the status of an application is its stage of progress in processing the application, including, but not limited to the following: - (a) received and under review; - (b) granted, with or without conditions or limitations; - (c) referred to the Credentials Committee; - (d) hearing ordered, whether or not a hearing has been scheduled;
+- 2-53 (1) When a person makes an application under this division, the Executive Director may - (a) disclose the fact that the application has been made and the status of the application, and - (b) provide information to a governing body under Rule 2-27.1 [Sharing information with a governing body]. - (2) For the purpose of subrule (1) (a), the status of an application is its stage of progress in processing the application, including, but not limited to the following: - (a) received and under review; - (b) granted, with or without conditions or limitations; - (c) referred to the Credentials Committee; - (d) hearing ordered, whether or not a hearing has been scheduled;

-- (e) withdrawn; - (f) refused. - (3) Before the Executive Director sends material to a governing body under subrule (1) (b), the Executive Director must be satisfied that privacy of the applicant will be protected where possible, unless the material has been put in evidence in a public hearing. - (4) With the consent of the Credentials Committee, the Executive Director may deliver to a law enforcement agency any information or documents obtained under this division that the Committee reasonably believes may disclose evidence of an offence. - (5) The Executive Director may disclose the existence and nature of a condition or limitation imposed or agreed to under this division if the condition or limitation - (a) is ordered as a result of a hearing under this division, - (b) restricts or prohibits a lawyer's practice in one or more areas of law, or - (c) is imposed by Rule 2-78 [Law school faculty], 2-80 [In-house counsel] or 2-87 [Reinstatement of former judge or master]. - (6) If the Executive Director discloses the existence of a condition or limitation under subrule (5) by means of the Society's website, the Executive Director must remove the information from the website within a reasonable time after the condition or limitation ceases to be in force.
+- (e) withdrawn; - (f) refused. - (3) [rescinded] - (4) With the consent of the Discipline Committee, the Executive Director may deliver to a law enforcement agency any information or documents obtained under this division that may be evidence of an offence. - (5) The Executive Director may disclose the existence and nature of a condition or limitation imposed or agreed to under this division if the condition or limitation - (a) is ordered as a result of a hearing under this division, - (b) restricts or prohibits a lawyer's practice in one or more areas of law, or - (c) is imposed by Rule 2-78 [Law school faculty], 2-80 [In-house counsel] or 2-87 [Reinstatement of former judge or master]. - (6) If the Executive Director discloses the existence of a condition or limitation under subrule (5) by means of the Society's website, the Executive Director must remove the information from the website within a reasonable time after the condition or limitation ceases to be in force. - (7) Subrule (6) does not apply to a decision of Benchers, a hearing panel or a review board.